writetome51/observable-service/README.md

     // voidExpression is executed, then function returns this.
     // Even if voidExpression returns something, the returned data isn't used.

-protected   _runMethod_and_returnThis(
-    callingObject,
-    method: Function,
-    methodArgs: any[],
-    additionalAction?: Function // takes the result returned by method as an argument.
-) : this
 ```